btconway/babyagi/README.md

 This is a side branch of BabyAGI with enhancements:
   - Smart internet search extension, based on BabyCatAGI implementation
   - Document embedding extension: Q&A retrieval in langchain using code from the popular repo 'privateGPT'
-    - New: Stand-alone scripts as supplementary tools (ingest.py, scrape.py and qa-retrieval.py)
+    - Stand-alone scripts as supplementary tools (ingest.py, scrape.py and qa-retrieval.py)
   - New: Update of document embedding vector store with complete web page scrape content as optional feature
+  - New: Initial internet topresult search, raw web scrape content extraction and embedding in document vector store
   - Full Llama support for all functionalities, including smart internet search
   - New: Wikipedia search as smart search supplement or as context for next task
+  - Experimental: Report extension for creation of a report (involving supplementary instructions for objective)
   - Simple print to file functionality for terminal output
-  - Experimental: Report extension for creation of a report (involving supplementary instructions for objective)
   - Adding of task information (beside ojective) in query for context agent
   - Enriching of results storage data with document embedding and scrape summary results
   - Various updates for agent prompts, including conditions with instructions for the new extensions